What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - communication and control committee; and

-- related-party transactions committee.
+- related-party transactions

-Additionally, a comisario – which is an external individual – shall be in charge of overseeing the performance of the board of directors in connection with the internal control system.
+Additionally, a Comisario – which is an external individual – shall be in charge of overseeing the performance of the board of directors in connection with the internal control system.

 All directors of a bank must have technical capabilities, honorability, satisfactory business and credit history and ample financial, legal or administrative knowledge, and a majority must be Mexican-residents, while officers of a bank, including the CEO and all officers within the two hierarchy levels below the CEO, must be Mexican-residents with evidence of at least 5 years of previous professional experience in positions of high decision-making.